Deepak Gaur: Awards and honors

 Gaur, who won the first prize for the best paper in biotechcelence at the national symposium at Anna University in 1995, received the Fellows Award for Research Excellence and the Performance Award of the National Institutes of Health thrice each, the first from 2005 to 2007 and the other, from 2006 to 2008.
 He was awarded the Best Scientist Award for Molecular Biology by the National Academy of Vector Borne Diseases in 2011.
 He received two of the highest Indian science awards; the National Bioscience Award of the Department of Biotechnology in 2014 followed by the Shanti Swarup Bhatnagar Prize of the Council of Scientific and Industrial Research in 2017.

 The research fellowships held by him included junior and senior research fellowships of the Council of Scientific and Industrial Research (1996–2001), visiting fellowship of the Fogarty International Center (2001–06), Ramalingaswamy fellowship of the Department of Biotechnology (2009) and the Rising Stars in Global Health Grant of the Grand Challenges Canada in 2012.
 He was selected as a fellow by Guha Research Conference in 2015 and he received the Visitor's Award for Research of the President of India in 2016, as a member of the Molecular Parasitology Group of Jawaharlal Nehru University which won the award.
+In 2018, Gaur became a laureate of the Asian Scientist 100 by the Asian Scientist.